Boundary Dehn twists are often commutators: Background and main results

-There has been substantial interest in recent years in identifying, for a simply-connected closed 4-manifold $X$, whether the boundary Dehn twist on $X^\circ$ is nontrivial in the smooth mapping class group rel boundary (in which case it is a \emph{relatively exotic diffeomorphism} \cite[Theorem E]{OrsonPowell25}).
-To the knowledge of the author, this nontriviality has only been shown for $X$ homeomorphic to the $K3$ surface by work of Baraglia and Konno \cite[Corollary 1.3]{BaragliaKonno22} and Kronheimer and Mrowka \cite[Proposition 1.2]{KronheimerMrowka20}, for $X$ the once-stabilized $K3$ surface $K3\,\#\,(S^2\times S^2)$ by work \cite{Lin23} of J. Lin, for any $X$ satisfying a technical condition---principal examples of which include a large collection of complete intersections and double logarithmic transforms of the elliptic surfaces $E(4n-2)$ \cite[Theorem 1.5]{BaragliaKonno25}---by other work \cite[Theorem 1.4]{BaragliaKonno25} of Baraglia and Konno, and for $X$ the connected sum $K3\,\#\,K3$ of two $K3$ surfaces by work \cite{Tilton25} of Tilton.
-The $K3$ surface, the once-stabilized $K3$ surface, the connected sum of two $K3$ surfaces, and the infinitely many complete intersections satisfying the aforementioned technical condition are all smooth complete intersections or connected sums thereof, so Theorem \ref{thm:main} gives a concrete expression for the nontrivial boundary Dehn twists on their punctures as a commutator in the smooth mapping class group rel boundary, showing that they become trivial after abelianization (a fact shown in the setting of the $K3$ surface by Y. Lin \cite{Lin25}).
-Moreover, note that the elliptic surfaces $E(n)$ are natural candidates for future study of boundary Dehn twists for $n$ even (as this is when $E(n)$ is spin; the boundary Dehn twist is trivial on the puncture of any non-spin simply-connected closed manifold \cite[Corollary A.5]{OrsonPowell25}).
+Theorem \ref{thm:main} has the consequence that the abelianized boundary Dehn twist is often trivial, even on 4-manifolds on which it is known---by work of Baraglia and Konno \cite{BaragliaKonno22,BaragliaKonno25}, Kronheimer and Mrowka \cite{KronheimerMrowka20}, J. Lin \cite{Lin23}, and Tilton \cite{Tilton25}---that the boundary Dehn twist is nontrivial in the smooth mapping class group rel boundary.
+Specifically, for a simply-connected closed 4-manifold $X$, it is only known that the boundary Dehn twist on $X^\circ$ is nontrivial in the smooth mapping class group rel boundary (in which case it is a \emph{relatively exotic mapping class} of $X^\circ$ \cite[Theorem E]{OrsonPowell25}) for $X$ homeomorphic to the $K3$ surface \cite{BaragliaKonno22,KronheimerMrowka20}, for $X$ the once-stabilized $K3$ surface $K3\,\#\,(S^2\times S^2)$ \cite{Lin23}, for any $X$ satisfying certain conditions \cite[Theorem 1.4]{BaragliaKonno25} (principal examples of which include a large collection of complete intersections and double logarithmic transforms of the elliptic surfaces $E(4n-2)$ \cite[Theorem 1.5]{BaragliaKonno25}), and for $X$ the connected sum $K3\,\#\,K3$ of two $K3$ surfaces \cite{Tilton25}.
+The $K3$ surface, the once-stabilized $K3$ surface, the infinitely many complete intersections satisfying the aforementioned conditions, and the connected sum of two $K3$ surfaces are all smooth complete intersections or connected sums thereof, so Theorem \ref{thm:main} gives concrete commutator expressions for the nontrivial boundary Dehn twists on their punctures in the smooth mapping class group rel boundary, showing that they become trivial after abelianization (a fact shown in the setting of the $K3$ surface by Y. Lin \cite{Lin25}).
+In fact, Corollary \ref{cor:ourBKlem} in Subsection \ref{sub:Torelli}---which is verified using arguments \cite[Subsection 4.2]{BaragliaKonno25} of Baraglia and Konno---notes that the boundary Dehn twist on the puncture of any space $X$ satisfying the aforementioned conditions will even have nontrivial image in the abelianization of the Torelli subgroup of the smooth mapping class group rel boundary, so boundary Dehn twists on the punctures of complete intersections satisfying these conditions will have nontrivial image in the abelianization of the Torelli subgroup, despite Theorem \ref{thm:main} showing they have trivial image in the abelianization of the full smooth mapping class group rel boundary.
+Furthermore, note that the elliptic surfaces $E(n)$ are natural candidates for future study of boundary Dehn twists for $n$ even (as this is when $E(n)$ is spin; the boundary Dehn twist is trivial on the puncture of any non-spin simply-connected closed manifold \cite[Corollary A.5]{OrsonPowell25}).
 As observed in Section \ref{sec:prod}, these spaces belong to another broad class of spaces $X$ for which we verify Theorem \ref{thm:main}.